saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 # LADS-License-Authorization-and-Driver's-Saftey
-this is the repository of my project
+This is the repository of my project LADS.For any commercial usage.Read License file!
 #### Download the Necessary Large files Here
 [Link for files](http://www.mediafire.com/folder/hsml89rboufxf/Files_for_LADS)